Income tax in Scotland: History

 When the devolved Scottish Parliament was set up in 1999, the Scottish Parliament had the power to vary the rate of income tax by 3% (in either direction) from the rates applied in the rest of the UK.
 This power was specifically authorised by the second question of the 1997 devolution referendum.
 In any event, no Scottish Government ever chose to use the variable rate, and left tax rates the same as they were in the rest of the UK.

 Following the passage of the Scotland Act 2012, the Scottish Parliament was given greater powers over income tax.
-In the 2016/17 tax year it had to set a Scottish Rate of Income Tax (SRIT).
+In the 2016–2017 tax year it had to set a Scottish Rate of Income Tax (SRIT).
 The idea of the power was that the UK tax rate would be reduced by 10%, with the block grant being reduced by an equivalent amount.
-In 2016/17 the Scottish budget set the SRIT at 10%, which left tax rates at the same level as in the rest of the UK.
+In 2016–2017 the Scottish budget set the SRIT at 10%, which left tax rates at the same level as in the rest of the UK.
+Since the introduction of the Scotland Act 2012, the Scottish Government's approach to tax policy has been largely based on Adam Smith’s "four canons of taxation" – Certainty, Proportionality, Convenience and Efficiency.

 The Scotland Act 2016 gave the Scottish Parliament full control over income tax rates and bands, except the personal allowance.
-In 2017/18, the only notable difference between Scotland and the rest of the UK was that the higher rate limit was frozen in Scotland.
+The Scottish Government has stated that, as a result of changes to the way income tax in Scotland is administered following the Scotland Act 2016, Scotland has a more "progressive and fairer" tax system, claiming that "households in the lower half of the income distribution are around £450 better off a year than they would be under UK Government tax and social security policies".
+Since the introduction of the Scotland Act 2016, there have been greater divergence between both the tax systems in Scotland and the United Kingdom.
+In 2017–2018, the only notable difference between Scotland and the rest of the UK was that the higher rate limit was frozen in Scotland.
 In the draft budget for 2018/19, new rates and bands were proposed.
 The basic rate of 20% was split into three different levels, with a lower starter rate of 19% and higher intermediate rate of 21% being introduced whilst taxes on income in the top two tax bands were increased by 1p in the pound to 41% and 46% respectively.

 Tax rates and bands

-2017-18
+2017–2018

 This tax year was the first in which the Scotland Act 2016 was in force, with the first ever differentiated Scottish income tax.
 The only difference from the rates for the rest of the UK was the threshold for the higher rate (£43,000 as opposed to £45,000).

 2018–2023

-Two new bands were introduced in 2018, and remained in place with the same rates until the 2022-23 tax year.
+Two new bands were introduced in 2018, and remained in place with the same rates until the 2022–2023 tax year.

-From 2023
+2023–2024

-The higher and top rates are increased by 1% as of April 2023.
+The higher and top rates were increased by 1% as of April 2023.